-Heads of Years
+Heads of Year

 Clyst Vale offers a Head of Year pastoral structure to best support students making progress.
-Student's will be supported by the same Head of Year for all 5 years that they are at the college, as well as their tutor and support staff.
-Year group heads will monitor academic performance and lead interventions where necessary.
+Student's will be supported by the same Head of Year for all 5 years that they are at the College, as well as their tutor and support staff.
+Heads of year are responsible for monitoring academic performance and lead interventions where necessary.
 For most enquiries relating to pastoral support, students and parents can contact tutors; when an issue needs to be escalated, the head of year will support as appropriate.